 To enable memcached for Joomla, you need to add and modify some settings in the configuration.php file.
 To do this, follow these steps:

 public $caching = '0'; public $cache_handler = 'file';

 Modify these two lines as follows:

 public $caching = '2'; public $cache_handler = 'memcache';

-If you have a Turbo Web or Turbo Reseller hosting account, instead modify the two lines as follows:
+If you have a Turbo Boost, Turbo Max, or a Reseller hosting account with Turbo, instead modify the two lines as follows:

 public $caching = '0'; public $cache_handler = 'memcached';